 Packets don’t lie – Threat Hunting with Zeek

 One of the methods to identify, process and gain visibility into a network is Network Security Monitoring(NSM).
 Zeek is a passive network security monitor and is Open Source.
-In this webinar will use Zeek to analyse PCAPs and find badness.
+In this course will use Zeek to analyse PCAPs and find badness.

 – Gain an understanding on the value of Zeek in the context of Network Security Monitoring(NSM)

 – Analyse PCAPs using Zeek